Resident workers - Method of travel to work - All industries

 |Resident workers method of travel to work|

-In 2016, there were 2,528 resident workers who caught public transport to work (train, bus, tram or ferry) in FNQROC, compared with 84,188 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 2,540 resident workers who caught public transport to work (train, bus, tram or ferry) in the FNQROC, compared with 85,145 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the resident workers of the FNQROC and Queensland were:
+The major differences between the method of travel to work of the resident workers in the FNQROC and the Queensland workforce were:

-- A larger percentage of resident workers travelled to work by Walked only (4.4% compared to 3.3%)
+- A larger percentage of resident workers who travelled by car, as driver (65.6% compared to 64.1%)

-- A smaller percentage of resident workers travelled to work by Bus (2.1% compared to 3.6%)
+- A larger percentage of resident workers who walked only (4.4% compared to 3.3%)

-The largest changes in the method of travel of work of the resident workers in the FNQROC between 2011 and 2016 were:
+The largest changes in the method of travel to work of the resident workers in the FNQROC between 2011 and 2016 were: